noi-techpark/odh-docs/source/includes/authentication.rst

-In the remainder of this section, we describe how authentication works within the |odh|\, because this information might be of interest to user that might become app developers for the |odh| team.
+In the remainder of this section, we describe how authentication works within the |odh|\, because this information might be of interest to user that might become app developers for the |odh| team; further information about how to use authentication can be found in the :ref:`dedicated howto <authentication-howto>`.

 There are currently two different authentication methods available: